nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-3-1 v1-3-0

-Limited support for Nordic Security Module
-  The :ref:`nrf_security` is currently only fully supported on nRF52840 and nRF9160 devices.
+Limited support for nRF Security subsystem (previously called Nordic Security Module) The :ref:`nrf_security` is currently only fully supported on nRF52840 and nRF9160 devices.
   It gives compile errors on nRF52832, nRF52833, nRF52820, nRF52811, and nRF52810.